 Rescuing cultural treasures in Mali

-During their occupation of parts of northern Mali since early 2012, Islamists have not only mistreated the local population and endangered the security of the entire region, but also heavily damaged the country’s cultural treasures.
+During their occupation of parts of northern Mali from early 2012 to early 2013, Islamists not only mistreated the local population and endangered the security of the entire region, but also heavily damaged the country’s cultural treasures.
 Since these groups were militarily driven back, Germany has been helping bring these treasures to safety and preserve them.

 Rescued manuscript from Timbuktu